Aquafina-water-bottle/jp-mining-note/docs/docs/scripts.md

                 - Your `python.exe` file is usually under `C:\PythonXX\python.exe`,
                     where `XX` is the version number.
-                    If you can't find it, you can always search for `python.exe` on the search bar, and then right clicking the result -> `Properties`.
+                    If you can't find it, you can always search for `python.exe` on the search bar, and then [copying the full path](https://www.howtogeek.com/670447/how-to-copy-the-full-path-of-a-file-on-windows-10/) of the file.
             - **Argument**: (change the path to your exact path to `hotkey.py`)
                 ```
                 C:\PATH\TO\YOUR\HOTKEY\FILE\hotkey.py "$input" add_image
                 ```
-                - Remember the `hotkey.py` file from before?
-You can copy the direct path of the file by right clicking `hotkey.py` and pressing `copy`.
+                - This is the `hotkey.py` file from the [prerequisites](#prerequisites) step.
             - Check `Hidden window`

             (TODO image)

     !!! note "Picture field"
         The expected name of the picture field is exactly `Picture`.
-        If your card uses a different field name, say `Image`, then the following flag must be used (change `Image` to whatever your field name is):
+        If your card uses a different field name, say `Image`, then the `--field-name` flag must be used (change `Image` to whatever your field name is):
         ```
         "$input" add_image --field-name Image